Artificial Intelligence, Robotics, and Transportation Lab

-The Computer Architecture and Systems Lab.
-(CASL) investigates innovative hardware and software techniques that significantly improve the performance, efficiency, security, and reliability of computer systems.
-CASL takes a vertically integrated research approach to maximize the synergistic effects across the entire computer system hierarchy including computer architecture, system software, runtimes, and applications.
+The Intelligent System Software Lab (ISSL) investigate innovative system software techniques that significantly improve the performance, efficiency, security, and reliability of computer systems.
+We take a vertically integrated research approach to maximize the synergistic effects across the entire computer system hierarchy including computer architecture, system software, runtimes, and applications.

 Cryptography And Secure Computation Lab

 Cryptography studies mathematical algorithms for securing communication and computation.
 We are interested in designing new cryptographic schemes, developing rigorous methods for security proofs, and finding new applications.
 Cryptography is an area where ideas from both computational mathematics and theoretical computer science are often actively used together, and has many applications including Internet commerce and cloud computing.